avelino/awesome-go/README.md

 * [Uniqush-Push](https://github.com/uniqush/uniqush-push) - A redis backed unified push service for server-side notifications to mobile devices.
 * [zmq4](https://github.com/pebbe/zmq4) - A Go interface to ZeroMQ version 4.
 Also available for [version 3](https://github.com/pebbe/zmq3) and [version 2](https://github.com/pebbe/zmq2).

 ## Miscellaneous

-*These libraries were placed here because none of the other categories seemed to fit*
+*These libraries were placed here because none of the other categories seemed to fit.*

 * [alice](https://github.com/magic003/alice) - An additive dependency injection container for Golang.
 * [archiver](https://github.com/mholt/archiver) - Library and command for making and extracting .zip and .tar.gz archives